-CBI arrests Trinamool Congress leader Anubrata Mondal in cattle smuggling case
+Arrested TMC leader Anubrata Mondal sent to CBI custody till August 16 in cattle smuggling case

 ‘The buck stops at Mamata Banerjee,’ says BJP

-The Bharatiya Janata Party on Thursday said that Mondal was a creation of Mamata Banerjee, News 18 reported.
+The Bharatiya Janata Party on Thursday said that Mondal was a creation of Chief Minister Mamata Banerjee, News 18 reported.

 “CBI has done the right thing that they have arrested him,” Leader of Opposition in the West Bengal Assembly Suvendu Adhikari said.
 “He was [a] low-rung leader, how did he amass Rs 1,000 crore property?
 That has to be seen.
 It has to be ascertained under whose direction coal and cattle smuggling takes place.”